 Numerous multi-unit developments have begun to alter the fabric of the once-quiet oasis.

 Entry market properties for buyers vary.
 They can be condos that were originally apartments and converted in the ’80s, to condo conversions of two- and three-family homes offering more space.
 There are also newer condo buildings offering modern conveniences, health clubs, and gathering spaces.
 Pricing can start in the low $300,000s.
 Single-families are limited and their pricing is in the high $500,000s and up.
 Multi-families consisting of two and three units easily approach the million dollar-plus price range.
 There might be an occasional ‘deal’, but those would be far and few between if not already snatched up by aggressive investors.

 15 Washington St., Brighton

 Those looking for a lively bar scene will be exceptionally happy in Brighton.
 The Corrib Pub and Devlin’s are big haunts for young professionals, and you’ll certainly find a lifelong Brighton resident or two on a barstool at the Stockyard or the Last Drop.
 Try a newer hotspot like Brighton Bodega, or cross over into Allston for mainstays like Deep Ellum, The Model, and The Sil.
 Don’t skip tacos at Teresa’s Market, MDM noodles, Jim’s Deli, or Tasca.
-And don’t be surprised if you see TV cameras hanging around Cleveland Circle favorites like Pino’s Pizza and Eagles Deli in the next week; word is that the Showtime series SMILF will be filming inside.
-(It’s been said they’ve already filmed at Kiki’s Kwik Mart on Faneuil Street last week, where you may have spotted actress Rosie O’Donnell posing for photos with fans.)
+And if you head to Cleveland Circle, you may recognize some scenery from the Showtime series SMILF —footage was filmed inside local favorites like Pino’s Pizza and Eagles Deli, closing the joints down for a day.
+(They also filmed at Kiki’s Kwik Mart on Faneuil Street, where passerby may have spotted actress Rosie O’Donnell posing for photos with fans.)

 Did You Know?